-The term of office of Mr. Madis Toomsalu expires on 31 March 2026 and the terms of office of Mr. Martti Singi, Mr. Meelis Paakspuu and Mr. Jüri Heero expire on 31 March 2027.
+The term of office of Mr. Madis Toomsalu expires on 31 March 2026 and the terms of office of Mr. Meelis Paakspuu and Mr. Jüri Heero expire on 31 March 2027.
+On 18 April 2024, it was announced that the Supervisory Board of the Issuer had decided to recall the Management Board member Mr. Martti Singi by the end of 2024 at the latest, as mutually agreed.

 Mr. Toomsalu was born in 1982.
-He obtained a Bachelor's degree in business management from the Tallinn University of Technology ("TalTech") in 2009 and a Master's degree in 2011 in public finance.
-Within the Group, in addition to holding the position of the Chairman of the Management Board of the Issuer, Mr. Toomsalu is the Chairman of the supervisory board of LHV Pank, LHV Fund Management, LHV Insurance and EveryPay and Chairman of the Board of Directors of LHV Bank.
+He obtained a bachelor's degree in business management from the Tallinn University of Technology ("TalTech") in 2009 and a master's degree in 2011 in public finance.
+Within the Group, in addition to holding the position of the Chairman of the Management Board of the Issuer, Mr. Toomsalu is the Chairman of the supervisory boards of LHV Pank, LHV Varahaldus, LHV Kindlustus and LHV Paytech, and Chairman of the Board of Directors of LHV Bank.
 Previously Mr. Toomsalu held various positions within the Group.
-Mr. Toomsalu also acts as the member of the management board of non-profit organisation, MTÜ FinanceEstonia, a member of the council of the foundation SA Rohetiiger and a member of the panel of experts of the Government's Green Policy Steering Committee.
+Mr. Toomsalu also acts as the member of the management board of non-profit organisation, MTÜ "FinanceEstonia", a member of the council of the foundation SA Rohetiiger and a member of the panel of experts of the Government's Green Policy Steering Committee.

 Mr. Singi was born in 1974.
-He holds a Master's degree in international business administration from the Estonian Business School awarded to him in 2009.
+He holds a master's degree in international business administration from the Estonian Business School awarded to him in 2009.
 Within the Group, in addition to holding the position of the member of the Management Board of the Issuer, he is a member of the management board and the CRO of LHV Pank.
-Before assuming his current position in LHV Pank in 2012, Mr Singi served at AS Swedbank as the Head of Group Credit Risk Control from 2007 to 2009 and he was the CFO of SEB Life and Pension from 2006 to 2007.
+Before assuming his current position in LHV Pank in 2012, Mr. Singi served at AS Swedbank as the Head of Group Credit Risk Control from 2007 to 2009 and he was the CFO of SEB Life and Pension from 2006 to 2007.
 Previously Mr. Singi was also the member of the supervisory board and member of the management board of IIZI Kindlustusmaakler AS.

 Mr. Paakspuu was born in 1974.
 He graduated from the University of Tartu in 1996 and obtained a degree in economics.
 Within the Group, in addition to holding the position of the member of the Management Board of the Issuer, Mr. Paakspuu is the member of the management board of and the CFO of LHV Pank.
-Before joining the team of LHV Pank, Mr Paakspuu served as the CFO of DNB Pank AS from 2012 to 2015.
+Before joining the team of LHV Pank, Mr. Paakspuu served as the CFO of DNB Pank AS from 2012 to 2015.
 In the past he has acted as the member of the management board of MP Advisory OÜ and Estonian Banking Association.

 Mr. Heero was born in 1977.
-Mr Heero holds a degree in economics from the Faculty of Economics and Business Administration of the University of Tartu awarded to him in 1999.
+Mr. Heero holds a degree in economics from the Faculty of Economics and Business Administration of the University of Tartu awarded to him in 1999.
 Within the Group, in addition to holding the position of the member of the Management Board of the Issuer, he is a member of the management board and the Head of IT of LHV Pank.
 Mr Heero joined the Group in 2004 as the Head of IT.
 From 2006 to 2007, he served as a member of the supervisory board of LHV Pank, and since 2007, has been holding the position of a member of the management board of LHV Pank.
 In addition, Mr. Heero is a member of the management board of OÜ Heero Invest.
 Previously he has been the member of the supervisory board of AS Cognitive Dynamics.